0b11stan/ansible-role-docker/README.md

 # ansible-role-docker

-An ansible role for deploying docker on an debian box.
+An ansible role for deploying docker on ubuntu box.